seedcode/seedcode-starter/README.md

 Paste in the repo URL and choose a folder on your computer to clone the repo to

 Then click "Clone"

+Navigate back to the Terminal App and excecute the following commands:

 **Vagrant plugins:**
 ```shell